longjl1/TabPet/docs/roadmap.md

 - [2025-05-30] updated a milestone note for drag polish, full-screen patrol behavior, and future asset presets.

 - [2025-06-01] updated a milestone note for drag polish, full-screen patrol behavior, and future asset presets.

+- [2025-06-04] updated a milestone note for drag polish, full-screen patrol behavior, and future asset presets.